Sign In Try Free

 Go beyond formatting with an AI-powered manuscript workflow

 Atticus is a strong one-time writing and formatting tool.
-Gixo Books is the better alternative when you want the same project to start with a book brief, move through chapter drafting and review, export cleanly, and later expand into international editions.
+Gixo Folio is the better alternative when you want the same project to start with a book brief, move through chapter drafting and review, export cleanly, and later expand into international editions.

 One-time vs one-time This is the closest pricing-shape comparison in the Books market.